 Canadian Natural Resources cuts 2020 spending by C$1 bln

-March 18 (Reuters) - Canadian Natural Resources Ltd CNQ.TO said on Wednesday it will cut its 2020 capital expenditure to about C$2.9 billion ($2.00 billion), a C$1.09 billion reduction from its original outlook, citing continued volatility in oil prices.
+March 18 (Reuters) - Canadian Natural Resources Ltd CNQ.TO on Wednesday slashed its full-year capital expenditure budget by C$1.09 billion due to weakness in oil prices, but maintained its output forecast.

+Canada's biggest oil producer said it expects to spend about C$2.9 billion in 2020, lower than its earlier outlook of C$4 billion.

+Oil producers have been scaling back spending since the last price crash in 2014, and the latest cuts come as the coronavirus outbreak crimps demand and a price war between top producers Saudi Arabia and Russia threatens to flood the oil markets.

 ($1 = 1.4468 Canadian dollars)